bwsnetwork/bwscoin/CONTRIBUTING.md

     that personally, though!
 Instead, take another critical look at what you are suggesting and see if it: changes too much, is too broad, doesn't adhere to the [developer notes](doc/developer-notes.md), is dangerous or insecure, is messily written, etc.
     Identify and address any of the issues you find.
-Then ask e.g. on PAI Forum if someone could give their opinion on the concept itself.
+Then ask if someone could give their opinion on the concept itself.
   - It may be because your code is too complex for all but a few people.
 And those people may not have realized your pull request even exists.
 A great way to find people who